 I think we all have to be mindful and put it in perspective that we are looking at a very one-dimensional side of somebody else’s life that we can then create this narrative into our own lives and tell ourselves these stories of how we’re not measuring up.
 Seeing people at different points of the journey from where they are can be damaging.
 I think that there’s a real epidemic of us being overworked.
 In my podcast, I finished up a series where I was talking about what I identify as the five main clutter pitfalls.
 The last one that I ended with is about time and that’s the one commodity that we are all on the same playing field with.
 How can you reclaim time?
 What does that look like for us?
 If you can look at the clutter, whether it’s physical clutter, emotional clutter, calendar clutter, digital clutter, whatever that is, how is that sucking us from the time that we would rather be spending with somebody else or doing something else that’s more productive?

-That time is that precious commodity that we have to guard.
+That time is the precious commodity that we have to guard.
 Have you ever read that Boundaries by Henry Cloud, Laurie?

 No, but I will.